Christmas Recycling and Refuse CollectionPublished Tuesday, 01 December 2015

 - The UK will consume 5.5 million jars of mincemeat, 12 million jars of pickles and 6.5 million jars of cranberries.
 Recycling the jars would save enough energy to boil the water for 60 million cups of tea.

-- Over 83 square kilometres of wrapping paper will be thrown away in the UK over Christmas, enough to cover Hyde Park 33 times.
+- Over 83 square km of wrapping paper will be thrown away in the UK over Christmas, enough to cover Hyde Park 33 times.
 Wrapping paper can be shredded, recycled and even used to clean windows.